Despite our best efforts, sometimes student loan payments get missed. But what happens when this becomes a regular occurrence?

 The consequences of default can be intimidating, but it's important to keep this in mind: A private student loan default can still be fixable, and there are different options you can look into if you need help with defaulted private student loans.

-Once you’ve gone into default on your private student loan, your lender may be able to demand payment of the remaining loan balance.
+1. Student Loan Collections: Once you've gone into default on your private student loan, your lender may be able to demand payment of the remaining loan balance.

 If you're unable to pay off your defaulted private student loan in its entirety, your lender may send your student loan to collections, at which point you could be facing an increase in your interest rate — which can make your outstanding debt grow even faster — and you may be assessed collection fees, which will be added to the loan balance you already owe.

-Aside from debt collection actions, your lender may also choose to pursue a student loan lawsuit against you (and your co-signer, if you have one), in order to try to collect the loan balance they’re owed.
+2. Student Loan Lawsuits: Aside from debt collection actions, your lender may also choose to pursue a student loan lawsuit against you (and your co-signer, if you have one), in order to try to collect the loan balance they're owed.

 In the case of a lawsuit, your lender may be able to hold you responsible for any reasonable legal and attorney fees they incur.
 Like collection fees, these legal fees would be added to the student loan balance you already owe.

-Ultimately, in the most serious cases, after pursuing legal action against you and obtaining a court judgment against you or your co-signer, your lender may be able to garnish your tax refunds, garnish part of your wages, or even seize some of your assets — which could involve putting financial levies on your bank accounts or putting a lien on any properties you or your co-signer own — as a way of forcing repayment of your private student loan debt.
+3. Student Loan Wage Garnishments / Asset Seizures: Ultimately, in the most serious cases, after pursuing legal action against you and obtaining a court judgment against you or your co-signer, your lender may be able to garnish your tax refunds, garnish part of your wages, or even seize some of your assets — which could involve putting financial levies on your bank accounts or putting a lien on any properties you or your co-signer own — as a way of forcing repayment of your private student loan debt.

 With a student loan default on your credit report, it will be extremely difficult for you to qualify for any other types of credit, such as a home loan, auto loan, or credit card.
 Credit reports are also often accessed by prospective landlords and employers; your defaulted student loans could interfere with your ability to rent an apartment or even get a job.